 Here’s a few of the most common Medicare mistakes we’ve seen over the years so that you can avoid them.

-Failing to Pay Your Part B premiums
+Failing to Pay Your Part B Premiums

 Many people today work well past age 65, and most of these people delay their Social Security income benefits because they still have working income.
-Since Medicare can’t deduct your Part B premiums form your Social Security check in that situation, they send a quarterly invoice to you instead.
+Since Medicare can’t deduct your Part B premiums from your Social Security check in that situation, they send a quarterly invoice to you instead.

 With the mountain of mail that Medicare beneficiaries get every day from insurance companies, it can be very easy to overlook a bill from Social Security.
 Unfortunately the result is catastrophic.